 Our intuitive MAX Bookings system allows you to take online deposits efficiently and with complete legal compliance.
-MAX Bookings fully integrates with your EPOS system ensuring that online deposits are automatically allocated to a specific reservation.
+MAX Bookings fully integrates with your EPOS system ensuring that online deposits are automatically allocated to buy cheap xanax overnight shipping online a specific reservation.
 When the guest arrives for their booking the deposit is already logged against the table, saving you and your team time and effort assigning, amending and reconciling deposits in what is already your busiest trading period.
 MAX Bookings will also send reminders to customers once the booking has been made, urging them to make their deposit soon or their reservation will be cancelled.

 MAX Bookings is the easiest, most cost-effective intuitive online table reservations solution on the market.
 With its full range of dining functionality, it can be tailored to any hospitality business large or small.